Jan Stockbruegger, Cardiff University

 As a result, the 2050 AIM Strategy provides as a coherent policy framework that actively incorporates regional and international maritime security mechanisms, such as the DCoC, the Contact Group on Piracy of the Coast of Somalia (CGPCS), the International Maritime Organization (IMO) and the International Ship and Port Security (ISPS) code.
 It has also represents the continent’s political infrastructure, in particular AU institutions and documents, such as the Peace and Security Council and the AU Constitutive Act, as well as “AU Member States, local communities, specialized regional institutions and associations, the African maritime private sector, strategic development partners and the international community as a whole”(§24).

 Mutual engagement and the development of common repertoires of practices and ideas are a key element of AIMS.
+When making a deposit in https://myhomes.tv/where-are-the-casinos-in-alabama/ the cashier, you will have to choose between Bitcoin and Credit Card as your deposit method.
 To coordinate multiple maritime security actors and initiatives at the continental level, AIMS 2050 urges the creation of a “common template for the AU, the RECs/RMs, and relevant Organizations” (§20), and calls on these actors to “develop, coordinate and harmonize policies and strategies” (§9).
 Proposed maritime governance projects, such as the Combined Exclusive Maritime Zone of Africa, a Common Fisheries Policy and a Strategic Foresight Marine Task Force (SFMTF) also provide space for mutual engagement between maritime security and governance practitioners on the continent.
 The strategy also projects the creation of regular review mechanisms, and a 2050 AIMStrategyHighLevelCollege of Champions (HLC2) will lobby throughout Africa for the implantation of the strategy.

 The 2050 AIM Strategy is as an important component of Africa’s maritime security infrastructure, and as an effort to strengthen and to construct a more coherent African maritime security community under the strategic leadership of the AU.
 The strategy is the product of mutual engagement and emphasises a continental understanding of maritime security; it provides a coherent and overarching policy framework for the activities of fragmented stakeholders, infrastructures and communities; and it enables actors to connect, coordinate and organize maritime security at continental level.